CRcr0/BAM-ICL/README.md

 ---

-This repository contains the code in jupyter for our demo, which implements a complete pipeline for BAM-ICL attacks on the language model of your choice.
-The notebook is organized into five top-level code blocks, each with a clear purpose and a small set of flags you can tweak.
+This repository contains the code of the work, which implements a complete pipeline for BAM-ICL attacks on the language model of your choice.
+Meanwhile, it contains the implementation of the preliminary experiments.

 ## Abstract